Coronavirus latest: EU vows 'whatever necessary' to support European economy | DW | 13.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

-12:23 The German state of North-Rhine Westphalia announced all schools will close starting Wednesday next week until the end of Easter break in mid-April.
+12:23 The German state of North-Rhine Westphalia announced all schools will close starting Monday until the end of Easter break in mid-April.

 Germany's most-populous state has had the most COVID-19 cases so far, with more than 680 cases and three deaths, according to the latest estimate by the Robert-Koch Institute.